HOW I CAME TO BE GOVERNOR OF NEW JERSEY

 The morning after, though, I awoke suddenly imbued with a great sense of power.
 The power that builds muscle of a very spiritual kind, that allowed me to ask where, exactly, the state’s supply of dynamite was and if there was enough that could be applied to every bridge in the state.
 Turns out there was.
 We’ve added nice plaques to each of them.

 And it is the same power that moved me to undertake my greatest policy success of freeing the sex workers of their bondage with proper business permits and loan approvals.
 There was a raised eyebrow or two at the decision to give them quarter in Alpine.
-Paul Mulshine raised his the highest, if I recall.
+Paul Mulshine raised his the highest.
 In setting the new tone of my administration I decided it was best to engage than to brush off.
 I told him straight that we had to set higher standards in New Jersey starting at its lowest social rungs and working our way skyward.
-A better quality of brothel invariably engenders a better quality of school.
-It’s really a matter of freedom of personal choice; the freedom to choose to trickle up rather than down; and the freedom to choose to be either be the most respected political columnist in New Jersey, or the perpetual employee of the month at Six Flags.
+A better quality of brothel invariably engenders a better quality of school, which begets higher property values, and just an overall more potent quality of life known heretofore to only very few of us.
+It’s really a matter of freedom of personal choice; the freedom to choose to trickle up rather than down; and the freedom to choose to be either be the most respected political columnist in New Jersey, or to take an extended vacation to the FunTown Pier

 I cannot remember when the wall came up, or whether it was an extension of my policies or the policies of outsiders.
 But we’re content with it, in spite of what you may have heard regarding food shortages, cholera and foot-and-mouth outbreaks, complications regarding NJ Transit’s transition to a monorail system, or the fact that Freedom of Speech is relegated to the comment section of StateofNewJerseyOfficial.wordpress.com.
 Frankly I’m comforted.
 I’m comfortable with the fact that there are exceptions to generally accepted ways of being and doing, and that those exceptions begin once one crosses the Delaware or the Hudson, or beaches in from the Atlantic Ocean.
 New Jerseyans are a boorishly concrete people.
 We are affirmed as much as we are isolated, defined as well as categorized.
 I guess if having an existential meltdown every day is your idea of fun in Delaware far be it from us to stop you.
 We’re a bit busy here building a distinct, if not necessarily objectively better, world.